popduke/RxLocationManager/README.md

 RxLocationManager.RegionMonitoring.stopMonitoringForRegions(regions: [CLRegion]) -> RegionMonitoringService
 RxLocationManager.RegionMonitoring.stopMonitoringForAllRegions() -> RegionMonitoringService

-RxLocationManager.RegionMonitoring.monitoredRegions.subscribeNext{
+RxLocationManager.RegionMonitoring.monitoredRegions.subscribe(
+    onNext:{
         //happens no matter when new region is added or existing one gets removed from the monitored regions set regions in
         print("Current monitoring \(regions.count) regions")
     }
+)
 .addDisposableTo(disposeBag)
 #endif
 ```